Ghosts 'n' Stuff: Music video

-A music video promoting the single was released in August 2009 and was directed by Colin O'Toole.
-It was shot in Toronto, Ontario.
+A music video promoting the single was released in August 2009.
+It was shot in Toronto, Ontario and directed by Colin O'Toole.

 The video begins with Joel Zimmerman being rushed into a hospital, before dying within minutes of arrival.
 He is then revived as a ghost, and attempts to pass through the walls but cannot.
 He leaves the hospital and wanders around town, getting a tattoo of a Space Invader alien and running into a gang of other ghosts.
 After an unpleasant trip to a restaurant and a laundromat, Joel attends a rave with several people also dressed in costumes.
 At the party, someone wearing a mau5head pulls the white sheet off, as Joel is revived back in the hospital.
 He finds the Space Invader tattoo which he got as a ghost remaining on his neck.

-The music video was uploaded to Ultra Music's YouTube channel on August 19, 2009, and has since acquired over 62 million views.
+The music video was uploaded to Ultra Music's YouTube channel on August 19, 2009; it has since acquired over 62 million views.